instructure/instructure-ui/packages/ui-pagination/src/Pagination/README.md

 ---

 Renders available pages of content, and reacts to selection of another page.
-Expects array of `PaginationButton` children.
+Expects array of `Pagination.Page` children.
 Focus and announcement of page change is the responsibility of your app.

 If there are more than 5 pages, the `compact` variant truncates the page navigation to show only the first, last, and pages surrounding the current page.
 At fewer than 5 pages, no next/previous arrow buttons will be shown, and all pages will be listed.

-Provide an `onClick` to `PaginationButton` to handle navigation.
+Provide an `onClick` to `Pagination.Page` to handle navigation.

 ```js
 ---